The Parish Finance Council oversees the administration of the Parish and Parish property. Meetings are scheduled on the third Thursday of each month.

 Ushers/Ministers of Hospitality

 This ministry is appointed by the Pastor.
 Must have received all 3 Sacraments of Initiation.

 Saint Martha's Guild

 - Adult and Youth Instrumentalists: There are times during the year when certain instrumentalists are needed to play at liturgies.
-If you read music, and are proficient on your instrument please consider being available when needed.
-Contact Fr.
-Lincoln at the church office.
+If you read music, and are proficient on your instrument please consider being part of the Music Ministry.